Brazilian diaspora: Japan

+Europe

 United Kingdom

 There are no precise figures for the number of Brazilians living in the UK.
 The 1991 Census recorded 9,301 Brazilian-born people in the UK, and the 2001 Census recorded 15,215.
 In 2004, the Brazilian Consulate in London recorded 13,000 Brazilians who had voluntarily registered themselves with them, but said this was not an accurate figure for the number living in the UK; the Brazilian Embassy estimated that figure to be about 80,000.
 The Office for National Statistics estimates suggest that there were 56,000 Brazilian-born people resident in the UK in 2008.
 In 2015, the Brazilian Consulate estimated a total of 120,000 Brazilians resident in the UK.
 The ONS estimated that in 2018, 87,000 people born in Brazil were living in the UK.
+As of 2022, about 220,000 Brazilians live in United Kingdom.